 On this page

-People experiencing homelessness with mental health issues need the support of various services including services dedicated to finding housing solutions, but navigating through these services can be particularly challenging.
-Several studies suggest that when people with mental health issues are supported by homelessness agencies, they are more likely to remain housed rather than become homeless (MHCA 2009, Du et al. 2013, Wood et al. 2016, ABS 2014).
+People experiencing homelessness with mental health issues require the support of various services.
+Navigating through these services can be particularly challenging, and adequate support from homelessness and mental health services is crucial for these people to find and retain housing (MHCA 2009, Jones et al. 2014, Wood et al. 2016, ABS 2014).

 Reporting clients with a mental health issue in the Specialist Homelessness Services Collection (SHSC)

 Specialist Homelessness Services (SHS) clients are identified as having a current mental health issue if they are aged 10 years or older and have provided any of the following information:

 The coronavirus (COVID-19) pandemic has imposed significant health, lifestyle and economic challenges in Australia.
 Emerging evidence indicates there has been a negative impact on the mental health of the population since the start of the pandemic in 2020 (Dawel et al. 2020, Newby et al. 2020, NMHC 2020).
 Research suggests that various risk factors of poor mental health, including uncertainty, fear of potential exposure, job loss, financial strain and social isolation, have become more pervasive among the population (Biddle et al. 2020, Ricci-Cabello et al. 2020, Newby et al. 2020).
 A recent study, for instance, found that pandemic-related changes to social and working conditions were strongly associated with poorer mental health (Dawel et al. 2020).
 In 2020–21, subsidised mental health-specific services processed by Medicare increased substantially compared to previous years (AIHW 2021a).
 In terms of support provided by SHS agencies, there has been general upward trend in the number SHS clients with a current mental health issue since the start of the pandemic, especially among females (AIHW 2021b).